SysKitTeam/docs-spdockit/spdockit-spo/office-365-groups-and-onedrive/office-365-management-wizard.md

 1. Select whether you want to add or remove owners from Office 365 Teams and Groups
    - Add Owner/s to specified groups
    - Remove owner/s from specified groups
    - Remove owner/s from all groups

 2. In the next step define the __Target__ for your action.
 By default that is entire tenant.
 If you have more than one tenant connected, there is a dropdown where you can choose which one you want.
-3. On the __Principal Selection__ step populate the people picker with the users of interest.
+3. In the __Principal Selection__ step populate the people picker with the users of interest.
+Along the classic way of adding each user individually, clicking on the __Import from File__ button you can add, as much users, as you want.
+We support both .csv and .txt files.
+The users can be separated by a tab, semicolon, comma or a space.
 In __Group Selection__ subsection select criteria used to match Office  Groups and Teams
    - You can pick specific groups from a dropdown
    - Match teams and groups by name that contains